AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md

 ---
 # Add a Flow Step to a Smart Campaign {#add-a-flow-step-to-a-smart-campaign}

-Flow steps tell Marketo what you want to have happen to a group of people that qualify.
-They are your instructions, and the Smart Campaign will do your bidding!
+Flow steps tell Marketo Engage what you want to have happen to a group of people that qualify.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/add-a-flow-step-to-a-smart-campaign-1.png)

-1. Select your Smart Campaign and click **Flow**.
+1. Select your Smart Campaign and click **[!UICONTROL Flow]**.

    ![](assets/add-a-flow-step-to-a-smart-campaign-2.png)